AshkanGoharfar/AR-online-shopping-iOS/README.md

 While those things aren’t technically possible in ecommerce, augmented reality (AR) applications offer a way to give customers deeper and more complete information about your products — right from their own home.

 # Content
-This iOS App is an online shopping app with Augmented Reality feature.
+This code is impleneted and fully test on an iPhone XR with iOS 15.4 version.

 # How it's written
-The front-end was developed using SwiftUI, ARKit, MessageUI, and FocusEntity.
+The front-end was implemented using SwiftUI, ARKit, MessageUI, and FocusEntity.
 The User Authentication and Cloud Stroge was developed using Google Firebase.

 # Inspiration